yunjie-sysu/REGEN/README.md

 - REGEN performs on par with MOPD across all benchmarks while substantially outperforming BC, particularly on Code and Alignment.
 - REGEN achieves competitive accuracy with considerably higher training efficiency than MOPD, as it eliminates the need for online teacher inference during training.
+- For more experimental details, please refer to our paper.
 ## Acknowledgment

 Our work is built on the following codebases, and we are deeply grateful for their contributions.